 Baton Rouge is a relatively large city located in the state of Louisiana.
 With a population of 220,236 people and 79 constituent neighborhoods, Baton Rouge is the second largest community in Louisiana.

-Unlike some cities, Baton Rouge isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Baton Rouge are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Baton Rouge is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Baton Rouge is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Baton Rouge who work in sales jobs (11.03%), office and administrative support (10.97%), and teaching (7.92%).

 Also of interest is that Baton Rouge has more people living here who work in computers and math than 95% of the places in the US.